+Sources: OECD, Foreign Trade Statistics Bulletins, Series C, 1967.
+International Financial Statistics, Vol. XXII, No. 6, June 1969.
 Enlargement would cause the Community to expand its activities in the sphere of development aid either within or outside the association framework.
 The wider responsibilities would be due not only to the accession of new members with high living standards but also to the fact that one of them, the United Kingdom, has in the Commonwealth complex and often historic links with a large number of less developed countries.

 93. The Commonwealth problems were examined in detail during the negotiations that were interrupted in 1963.
 The Commission considers that the arrangements envisaged at that time may retain some validity and should be examined case by case.
 The closer links established between the EEC and certain Commonwealth countries, the tariff cuts agreed in the Kennedy Round and the autonomous suspensions of duty applied by agreement between the EEC and the United Kingdom also help to simplify the problem.
-The same applies to the reduction of the CCT envisaged for a number of tropical products including raw coffee, cocoa and palm oil, in the framework of the new Association Convention with the AASM (Associated African States and Madagascar).
+The same applies to the reduction of the common customs tariff envisaged for a number of tropical products including raw coffee, cocoa and palm oil, in the framework of the new Association Convention with the African States and Madagascar (AASM).

-If the Community accorded the developing countries tariff preferences for their exports of manufactured and semifinished products, this would help avoid or offset most of the short-term inconveniences which enlargement of the Community would entail for certain countries inside or outside the Commonwealth.
-The autonomous preferential concessions which the Community would make would, of course, have to be reviewed or at least reassessed in quantitative terms when new countries join.
+If the Community accorded the developing countries tariff preferences for their exports of manufactured and semi-finished products, this would help avoid or offset most of the short-term inconveniences which enlargement of the Community would entail for certain countries inside or outside the Community would make would, of course, have to be reviewed or at least reassessed in quantitative terms when new countries join.